• Japanese

 The Company has established an Eco Vision as our policy to promote efforts to solve environment-related issues and coexist with the environment.
 In May 2024, we revised Eco Vision to promote company-wide efforts to address nature-related issues, adding biodiversity as a new priority.
 Going forward, we will strengthen our response to biodiversity conservation in addition to decarbonization and resource recycling.

-Participation in TNFD Forum
+Participation in the TNFD Forum and registration as a TNFD Adapter

-※1 TNFD is an international organization with a framework for disclosing the impact of nature-related risks and opportunities on corporate finance.
+*1 TNFD is an international organization with a framework for disclosing the impact of nature-related risks and opportunities on corporate finance.
 It aims to encourage companies and financial institutions to disclose information on natural capital and to shift the flow of global capital from nature-negative outcomes to nature-positive outcomes.

 Governance